shmulvad/shmulvad/README.md

 	👋 Hi, I'm Søren - aka <a href="https://shmulvad.com">shmulvad</a>
 </h2>

-#### I'm a Developer, Teaching Assistant and AI Student!
-- 📚 Studying MSc in computer science at National University of Singapore
+#### About Me
+- 🤖 Working as a Data Scientist at Singapore Pools
+- 📚 Master of Computing from [NUS], BSc from [@diku-dk]
 - 🧠 My field of specialization is artificial intelligence
-- 👨‍🏫 When I'm not trying to make myself smarter, I try educating others as a TA
+- 👨‍🏫 I enjoy sharing my knowledge with others
 - 👨‍💻 I love to build my own stuff

 ### Connect with me: